Download eBooks & Wiring Diagrams (FREE)

 Is it worth to hike to Fuego volcano for sunset?

 The answer is…IT DEPENDS!
-It depends on what you want to get out of your hike to Fuego Volcano.
+It depends on what you want from your hike to Fuego Volcano.

 If the reason for the hike is to get up and close to Fuego and to really feel the earth shake with every large eruption, then you absolutely need to hike Fuego.
-From the final viewpoint, you can actually see rocks flying into the sky and landing only several kilometers in front of you.
+From the final viewpoint, you can see rocks flying into the sky and landing only several kilometers before you.

 Hiking To Acatenango Summit